rrsingh11/ecdsa-node/readme.md

+## Things to do
+- [ ] Generate random private key and wallet address
+- [ ] Create a column to add private key
+- [ ] Store the address into a JSON
+- [ ] Sign the message
+- [ ] Send the recovery key and recovery bit to backend
+- [ ] Compare derived wallet address and do the transactions

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.